nanos-world/docs/scripting/static-classes/Events.rst

 Events (or Callbacks) are the way to transmit and send data between Packages or between Client and Server side.

-.. tip:: This is a global variable named ``Events``.
-It is not possible to initialize or create a new instance.
-It's just a global variable.
+.. tip:: This is a Static Class named ``Events``.
+You can access it's methods directly with ``:``.
+It is not possible to initialize or create new instances.

 .. tip:: It is possible to pass any kind of Official Classes and Structures (:ref:`Vector`, :ref:`Rotator`, :ref:`Color`, :ref:`Character`, :ref:`Player`, :ref:`Prop`, etc...) through events, including through network =D!

-.. attention:: It is NOT (yet) possible to send tables on Network Events.
+.. attention:: It is NOT (yet) possible to send tables through network Events.

 Functions